ballerina-attic/resiliency-circuit-breaker/README.md

 ```

-Please refer to the [resiliency-circuit-breaker/orderServices/order_service.bal](/orderServices/order_service.bal) file for the complete implementaion of the orderService.
+Refer to the complete implementaion of the orderService in the [resiliency-circuit-breaker/orderServices/order_service.bal](/orderServices/order_service.bal) file.

 #### inventory_service.bal